antoinevg/GSG/cynthion/posts/crowdsupply-moondancer/index.md

 It does not require Rust `alloc` support, uses a single statically allocated buffer for read operations and supports [zero-copy](https://github.com/google/zerocopy) write operations.

+What makes SmolUSB a little different from other USB stacks is that it is a very thin abstraction over the device driver.

+While it does provide an API surface for high-level operations such as device enumeration it also provides several "escape hatches" that provide raw access to the behaviour of the underlying peripheral.

+A good example of this would be the way that device enumeration works with a FaceDancer emulated peripheral.

+Rather than relying on the device firmware itself to respond to enumeration requests received on Cynthion's Target port these commands are instead forwarded to the FaceDancer host which will then construct the enumeration responses to be sent back via the target port.

+The Aux port, on the other hand, acts as a traditional USB device and relies on SmolUSB to handle enumeration requests from the FaceDancer host.

-### MoonDancer
+#### MoonDancer her self.

-MoonDancer brings these components together in the form of the device firmware and the FaceDancer backend for Cynthion.
+Now that we had our "hardware" platform, a toolchain, device drivers and development libraries we were finally in a position to implement a FaceDancer backend for Cynthion!

+MoonDancer is the heart of Cynthion's FaceDancer support and is responsible for mediating all communication between FaceDancer and the remotely controlled USB peripheral.

+On the host side, the MoonDancer backend is responsible for translating calls from FaceDancer into libgreat commands which are then received on Cynthion's Aux USB port, deserialized by libgreat and forwarded to the MoonDancer firmware which is responsible for operating the Cynthion's Target USB port:

 ![Figure 4: MoonDancer](figure-4.png)

-The MoonDancer device firmware communicates with a FaceDancer host using a Rust implementation of the same [`libgreat`](https://greatfet.readthedocs.io/en/latest/libgreat_verb_signatures.html) RPC protocol used by GreatFET and other Great Scott open-source projects.
+To mediate communication between the backend and the MoonDancer firmware we've used a Rust implementation of the same [`libgreat`](https://greatfet.readthedocs.io/en/latest/libgreat_verb_signatures.html) RPC protocol used by GreatFET and other Great Scott open-source projects.

-It exposes a simple explorable API via Python that allows for flexible communications between computers and embedded devices, embedded drivers, and more.
+The power of libgreat is it's ability to generate and expose simple explorable API's via Python that allows for flexible communications between computers and embedded devices, embedded drivers, and more without having to get into the murky details of driver development, transports or serialization protocols.

+We hope this design decision will also allow others to more easily develop and integrate their own custom firmware for embedded USB applications with host software!

+Finally, the MoonDancer firmware implements the MoonDancer API for directly controlling the USB Peripheral via operations to manage port connection, bus reset, setting the device address, manage endpoints and send/receive of data packets.

+## Conclusion

+I hope you enjoyed this overview of what we've been working on.
+If you have access to Cynthion hardware and would like to try out MoonDancer please feel free to check out the project page:

+https://

+Also, if you're interested in custom SoC development and Embedded Rust, please check out:

+https://

+Most of the non-USB functionality has been tested on other ECP5 devices so, with a little bit of work, you should be able to get something going with your favorite development board.